microsoft/vscode-docs/docs/languages/overview.md

 ## Hundreds of programming languages supported

 In Visual Studio Code, we have support for almost every major programming language.
-Several ship in the box, for example, JavaScript, TypeScript, CSS, and HTML but more rich language extensions can be found in the [VS Code Marketplace](https://marketplace.visualstudio.com/vscode/Languages).
+Several ship in the box, for example, JavaScript, TypeScript, CSS, and HTML, but even richer language extensions can be found in the [VS Code Marketplace](https://marketplace.visualstudio.com/vscode/Languages).

 Here are eight of the most popular language extensions: